Flakes342/BitBud/README.md

 **Your Local AI Productivity Sidekick**
-An 8-bit desktop agent that learns your habits, helps automate tasks, and enhances your Linux environment — all running locally on your machine.
+An 8-bit desktop agent that learns your habits, helps automate tasks, and enhances your Linux environment, all running locally on your machine.

 ---